1983 Fiesta Bowl: Game summary

-Televised by NBC, the game kicked off shortly after 11:30 p.m.
+Televised by NBC, the game kicked off shortly after 11:30 a.m.
 MST, as did the Cotton Bowl on CBS.
 The weather was sunny and 65 F.

 Oklahoma scored first on a one-yard run from running back Stanley Wilson, giving the Sooners a 7–0 lead.
 In the second quarter, Arizona State got a field goal from kicker Luis Zendejas to cut the lead to 7–3.
 Their defense later forced a safety, to make it 7–5.
 Zendejas kicked another 22-yard field goal to give Arizona State its first lead of the game at 8–7.

 Wilson scored on his second rushing touchdown of the game to give Oklahoma a 13–8 lead.
 Zendejas answered with a 54-yard field goal to cut Oklahoma's lead to 13–11 at halftime.

 In the third quarter, Darryl Clack scored on a 15-yard run and Arizona State regained the lead at 18–13.
 Sooner running back Fred Sims rushed 19 yards for a touchdown, and the ensuing two-point conversion attempt was successful, giving Oklahoma a 21–18 lead.

 In the fourth quarter, the Sun Devils got a one-yard touchdown run from Alvin Moore to take a 25–21 lead.
 ASU quarterback Todd Hons threw a 48-yard touchdown pass to Ron Brown to make the score 32–21.
 The Sun Devils hung on to post that final score.

 Though Arizona State won the game, Oklahoma tailback Marcus Dupree was named the offensive MVP with 239 rushing yards on 17 carries (14.0 avg.).
 Amazingly, Dupree played only a little over half of the game, leaving three times due to a broken finger, an ankle injury, a rib injury, and a pulled hamstring.
 He set the rushing record for yards in the Fiesta Bowl, which still stands.
 ASU defensive lineman Jim Jeffcoat was the defensive MVP.